rahulmis/OSI-Model/README.md

 # 2 Presentation Layer :
 * It recieves data from Applictaion Layer
-* This data in the form of
+* This data in the form of character and numbers.

+# 3 Session Layer :
+* Session layer helps setting up Network Authentication and Authorization.

+# 4 Transport Layer :
+* Transport layer controls the reliability of communication through
+* * Segmentation
+* * Flow Control
+* * Error Control

+# 5 Network Layer :